Edineț District: Geography

-The district is bordered by Briceni District to the north, Ocnița District to the northeast, Dondușeni District to the east, Rîșcani District to the south, and Romania to the west across the Prut river.
-Most important rivers crossing the district are: Ciuhur (90 km), Racovăț (68 km) and Draghiște (67 km) the latter being the main Racovăț's tributary.
-All rivers of district flowing into the Prut.
+Edineț District is bordered by Briceni District to the north, Ocnița District to the northeast, Dondușeni District to the east, Rîșcani District to the south, and Romania to the west across the Prut river.
+The most important rivers crossing the district are Ciuhur (90 km) and Racovăț (68 km) with its main tributary Draghiște (67 km).
+All rivers in the district flow into the Prut.